diversen/ppm-project-manager/README.md

 The above setup corresponds with the default `config/DB.php`.
 If you have altered the database name or the server user or the server password, you will need to edit it in this file.

-## logs

-    mkdir logs

 ## Configuration

 You should create a `config-locale` dir which you can make different from machine to machine.

 The `config-locale` dir will override settings in `config`.

+    mkdir config-locale

 You can look at the other `config/` files, but you don't need to change these in order to run the system local now:

     ./serv

 The above command runs the built-in PHP server.

+## Login

 Point a browser to http://localhost:8000, create an account and log in.